aaronallen8455/sum-totality/README.md

-Note that totality is only guaranteed if each constructor has different arguments, otherwise you could potentially replace the constructor argument to one of the `add`s with a different constructor with the same type.
+Note that totality is only guaranteed if each constructor has different arguments, otherwise you could potentially replace the constructor argument to one of the `add`s with a different constructor of the same type.